megaannum/vimside/README.md

     https://github.com/aemoncannon/ensime/downloads

-The Ensime build directory has the following layout (using ensime_2.9.2-0.9.8.1 as an example):
+The Ensime build directory has the following layout using ensime_2.9.2-0.9.8.1 as an example:

     ensime_2.9.2-0.9.8.1/
         bin/